 The best COBOL online courses make it easy to learn the COBOL programming language through distance learning at home.

-This is especially relevant at present, as Governments across the world prepare to take on the Coronavirus pandemic, hidden behind their demands for more ventilators, face masks, PPE kits, is a call out for COBOL programmers.
+This is especially relevant at present, as Governments across the world continue to deal with the Coronavirus pandemic: hidden behind their demands for more ventilators, face masks, PPE kits, is a call out for COBOL programmers.

 As it turns out, the language from the late 1950s that, not surprisingly, isn’t on anyone’s learning list, powers quite a few of the Government mainframes, which have of late been put under an enormous amount of pressure, bursting at the seams forcing Governments to look for COBOL programmers to fix the plumbing.